Deep-Symmetry/open-beat-control/README.md

-library to integrate with Pioneer DJ equipment, but are running in a non-JVM environment (like [PureData](https://puredata.info) or [Max](https://cycling74.com/products/max/)), or who need to run a lightweight non-graphical process on something like a Raspberry Pi, and thus are unable to take advantage of the features of [Beat Link Trigger](https://github.com/Deep-Symmetry/beat-link-trigger#beat-link-trigger).
+library to integrate with Pioneer DJ equipment, but are running in a non-JVM environment (like [PureData](https://puredata.info) or [Max](https://cycling74.com/products/max/)), or who need to run a lightweight headless process (that is, with no attached monitor, keyboard, and mouse for the GUI) on something like a Raspberry Pi, and thus are unable to take advantage of the features of [Beat Link Trigger](https://github.com/Deep-Symmetry/beat-link-trigger#beat-link-trigger).

 To begin with, only a few features will be supported, but over time